Table of Contents

 Lead in Soil

-Back to topWhy is lead in soil?
+Back to topWhy is lead found in soil?

 - eating lead contaminated fruits and vegetables that were not thoroughly washed or that absorbed lead from the soil